 Aptitude is how an entity is keyed to perceive and experience the weaves of The Pattern.
 Characters have to make choices on what type of powers they will wield.
 Aptitudes grant specific capabilities that provide a natural tendency of perspective and direction for character development.
 Each aptitude anchors the subject in ways that promote the powers and experiences that reflect the nature of the aptitude.
-There are 4 pillar aptitudes of The Pattern, measured by a Talent Level of 0 to 4: Divine, Kinetic, Occult, and Psychic.
+Aptitude can have its effects altered through Saturation that enhance or suppress them in an location.
+There are 4 pillar aptitudes of The Pattern, measured by a Talent Level of 0 to 4.
 Each represents an affinity for powers and knowledge of a specific type and rely on Essence.
 Though an entity may possess multiple maximum aptitude ratings, they can only possess 1 Natural Talent at the time of Character Inception.
 Being a natural talent can open normally limited potential and powers.
-There are other aptitudes, but these are universally available to Lower Order Beings.
+There are other aptitudes, but the pillars are universally available to Lower Order Beings.

 Aptitude is an advanced concept, not part of the D20 Essentials for Incarna.

 Affinity > The Simple Alternative: Specific affinity towards aptitude (Divine, Kinetic, etc.) functions as represented by permanent offered Essence towards an aptitude thread in The Pattern.
 See d20 Aptitude – Affinity.

 Aptitude empowers character significantly and upgrades their challenge rating early in their character development.
 It offsets some of the changes to the time scales of Short and Long rests by adding capability and survivability while maintaining the Gritty Realism.
 Aptitude adds a much more complex element to gaming.
 Some of what it accomplishes, can be accomplished by use of Elan.
 Aptitude definitely introduces the biggest part of Incarna Character Emphasis.